jesseyuen/portfolio-2021/src/thoughts/2025-01-19-a-tribute-to-vicky-and-a-new-beginning.md

 Her post, [Metaphors we stick by,](https://medium.com/gov-design/metaphors-we-sticker-by-4e4ecdbf8d64) is one I revisit every time I join a team who needs some support in forming a healthy identity and culture (which is pretty much every team I've joined since reading this article way back when) and have used the workshop outlined in that post countless times.

-I often read [Vicky’s week notes](https://medium.vickyteinaki.com/list/weeknotes-b51e1736a091), as well as those of former colleagues (who are inspiring in their own right) like [Frankie](https://frankieroberto.github.io/nhsnotes/)[](https://frankieroberto.github.io/nhsnotes/%5D%20and%20%5BBenjy) and [Benjy](https://www.benjystanton.co.uk/blog/).
-I’ve aspired to adopt this practice and do the same; promote transparency, work in the open, share what I learn, acknowledge when I fail, document and reflect on the passing weeks, months and years while doing my craft, through regular writing.
+I often read [Vicky’s week notes](https://medium.vickyteinaki.com/list/weeknotes-b51e1736a091), and I’ve aspired to adopt this practice and do the same; promote transparency, work in the open, share what I learn, acknowledge when I fail, document and reflect on the passing weeks, months and years while doing my craft, through regular writing.

 Last night, after I heard the news of Vicky passing, and after reading many moving tributes online, I rolled up my sleeves and finished setting up this blog.
 A side-quest I’ve been putting off for far too long now.
 I’m still tinkering away but it works well enough to share this post with you.